ciffelia/pdftrim/README.md

-# pdfcrop
+# pdftrim

 [![CI status](https://github.com/ciffelia/pdftrim/actions/workflows/ci.yaml/badge.svg)](https://github.com/ciffelia/pdftrim/actions/workflows/ci.yaml)

 Removes white margins from PDF files without inflating file sizes.

-pdfcrop is a tool to trim white margins from PDF files.
+pdftrim is a tool to trim white margins from PDF files.
 It is designed to be fast and efficient, producing minimal output file sizes.

 This tool uses Ghostscript to calculate the bounding boxes for each page in the input PDF file.
 It then generates an output PDF file with updated CropBox values to remove white margins.